In Him Ministries:

 The Mosaic law was given to watch over us until we could be made new in Christ (Romans 7:1-12; Galatians 3:23-25).

-Christians have never been under the authority or condemnation of the Old Covenant Law, we are under God's grace (Romans 6:14; 8:1-11; Galatians 5:18; Ephesians 2:8-10).
-We are called to live a new life of liberty, and told to have the divine love of Christ in our hearts as our only motivation (Galatians 5:1, 13, 14).
+Christians have never been under the authority or condemnation of the Old Covenant Law, we are under God’s grace (Rom.
+6:14; 8:1-11; Gal.
+5:18; Eph.
+2:8-10).
+We are called to live a new life of liberty, and told to have the divine love of Christ in our hearts as our only motivation (Gal.
+5:1, 13, 14).

 The people who make up the “remnant” are those true Christians who are faithful to Christ in every age.
 Seventh-day Adventists are wrong about the Sabbath being required for the Christian church.
-It was never made an obligation for the church to keep.
+The Sabbath was for Israel alone and served as a ceremonial sign for the Mosaic Covenant (Exod.
+31:16-17; Ezek.
+20:12, 20).
+It was never made an obligation for the church to keep (Acts 15:1-20; Col. 2:14-17; Gal.
+4:10-11; Rom.
+14:5-12; Eph.
+2:11-18; 2 Cor.
+3:3-11).
 In fact, there is no command to keep any day of the week holy in the New Covenant.
 As Christians, we live by the terms and obligations of the New Covenant, not the Old Covenant Law.
-Seventh-day Adventists are wrong about who the remnant are as well.
+Seventh-day Adventists are wrong about who the remnant is as well.

-Matthew 11:28-30 says, “Come to me, all who labor and are heavy laden, and I will give you rest.
-Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
-For my yoke is easy, and my burden is light.”
+Matthew 11:28-30 says, “Come to me, all you who are weary and burdened, and I will give you rest.
+Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+For my yoke is easy and my burden is light.”
+(NIV)

 Jesus invites everyone who is wearied and weighed down by sin to experience true rest for their souls by following Him.
 His yoke is much easier to bare than the legalism, and the self-righteous works that the scribes and Pharisees preached (Mark 7:2-8; Acts 15:10).
 If you put your trust in Jesus Christ alone, and keep His commands, He will give you rest from the heavy burden of sin, and the impossible demands of trying to keep the Old Covenant law.

-The remnant is the redeemed people of God.
+The remnant are the redeemed people of God.

 God’s remnant is the true body of Christ.
 Christians should do their best to live a good life for God because they already know they are going to be with Christ for eternity.
 God’s true remnant understands that they are saved by grace, through faith in the Son of God, and nothing more.
 They do their best to live for God because they love Him.
-They are the ones who serve God with all their hearts, and minds, and rest in Jesus Christ, the author and perfecter of our faith (see: Matthew 16:15-19; Romans 12:4-5; 1 Corinthians 12-14; Ephesians 1:22-23; 3:21; 4:4-13; Hebrews 12:2).
+They are the ones who serve God with all their hearts, and minds, and rest in Jesus Christ, the author and perfecter of our faith (see: Matt.
+16:15-19; Rom.
+12:4-5; 1 Cor.
+12-14; Eph.
+1:22-23; 3:21; 4:4-13; Heb.
+12:2).

-You can know that you are part of the remnant who is redeemed.
+You can know that you are part of God’s remnant.

 1 John 5:11-13 says, “And this is the testimony, that God gave us eternal life, and this life is in his Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life.
 I write these things to you who believe in the name of the Son of God, that you may know that you have eternal life.”